jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 ![A Wish List for your Travel Blog - Photo by Lennart Jönsson on Unsplash](../../images/lennart-jonsson-0nc0_v-PRUg-unsplash.jpg)

-# A Wish List for your Travel Blog
+# How a Travel Wish List App can Boost your Travel Blog Engagement?

 A _destination wish list_ is an engine (in a plugin or piece of HTML code form) installed in your travel blog which allows your readers to bookmark posts or destinations that appear in them.
 Think about Instagram.
 When you click the heart, you are saying that you like the picture.